 BLUSH!
 Just through the last six months, we had added all these scripts to our sites, and they were slowing things down.
 We love prototyping and testing, but experiments need to be cleaned up every once in a while.
-We always tell our clients to add scripts to their website with care, but this time we obviously had not followed our own advice.
+We always tell our clients to add scripts to their websites with care, but this time we obviously had not followed our own advice.

 Several of these were non-essential, and we decided to get rid of most of them, consolidating the functionality in fewer scripts and alternative implementations.
-We had to re-do the forms we use on our website but moved them from Mautic to WordPress instead.
+We had to redo the forms we use on our website but moved them from Mautic to WordPress instead.
 Also, Google Tag Manager and Linkedin were effectively removed, and Facebook tracking was reduced to be used on just a few pages.
-A great win for GDPR, better privacy for our website visitors – and better control on user data.
+A great win for GDPR, better privacy for our website visitors – and better control of user data.

 Do like Servebolt preaches – fix all bugs

 It is amazing how many people believe computers have infinite computing power.
 This is far from true.
 It is not true for servers and not for browsers on modern devices.
-Servers have not been getting significantly faster the last 10 years.
+Servers have not been getting significantly faster in the last 10 years.
 The devices we now use (mobile phones) are getting faster than they were at some point, but they are still way slower than a normal laptop.

 We have quite good routines when it comes to PHP development and continuous performance testing of our own sites, so our website ErrorLogs are mostly empty.
 For most website developers, this would be a great place to start.
-The principle is that any bug will cause added latency and that the performance impact of PHP notices, warnings and errors is completely underestimated.
-We can guarantee faster performance if you fix all those bugs in your error log, and as an added bonus – your website will work better for the visitors.
+The principle is that any bug will cause added latency and that the performance impact of PHP notices, warnings, and errors is completely underestimated.
+We can guarantee faster performance if you fix all those bugs in your error log and as an added bonus – your website will work better for the visitors.

 HTML, CSS and JS Bugs